Method pages

 The image above shows the first leads of Yorkshire Surprise Major (left) and Quedgeley Surprise Major (right), which are trivial variations of each other.
 It can be seen by inspection that the two are almost identical, with only slight differences in the blue line.

-More specifically, Complib will determine that two methods are trivial variations if the following conditions all hold:
+Complib will determine that two methods are trivial variations if the following conditions all hold:

-- The bells are in the same relative position at the start of the sequence in both methods; AND
+- The bells are in the same relative position at the start of the sequence in both methods; and

-- The bells are in the same relative position at the end of the sequence in both methods; AND
+- The bells are in the same relative position at the end of the sequence in both methods; and

 - The methods differ only by sequences satisfying conditions 1-3.

-It is important to note that the word trivial is not a value judgement: it does not imply that one method is inherently more original or "valuable" than another.
-It is a purely technical classification which identifies a similarity in their constructions.
 Indeed, the property of trivial variation is a symmetric relationship: if method B is a trivial variation of method A, then method A is necessarily a trivial variation of method B.

 Warning